Take action for Mental Health Awareness Week, 11-17 May 2026

-The Mental Health Foundation, the charity behind the Mental Health Awareness Week campaign, has set this year’s theme of ‘Movement: moving more for our mental health’, reminding us of the benefits of activity, whether you’re embarking on a new fitness regime or making time for a lunchtime walk.
+The Mental Health Foundation, the charity behind the Mental Health Awareness Week campaign, reminds us of the benefits of activity, whether you’re embarking on a new fitness regime or making time for a lunchtime walk.
 Every step taken can make a difference to how you feel, while improving overall physical health.

 It’s no secret that a sedentary life is bad for us, but if you’re recovering from recent ileostomy or internal pouch surgery, in a deskbound role, or perhaps less mobile as a wheelchair user, it can be difficult to get into the habit of keeping active.
 The NHS also has dedicated fitness advice for wheelchair users.